AndBoh/transpeech/README.md

 The library also uses the free version of Google Translate API, which allows you to translate only small passages of text, such as sentences.
 If you need more functionality, in accordance with the MIT license, you can change the library code to fit your needs.

+**Starting from version 1.0.0, you can get a list of supported features before creating an instance using the static property ```availableFeatures```.
+If the field of the received object is not negative, the browser supports this functionality.**

 ## Install
 ```
 npm install --save transpeech